apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 Copy `MC2_8.tla` to `MC3_8.tla`.
 Copy `BinSearch2.tla` to `BinSearch3.tla` and
 open `BinSearch3.tla`.

-What do we expect from the binary search?
+What do we expect from binary search?
 We can check the Java documentation, e.g., [Arrays.java in OpenJDK][]:

 > ...the return value will be >= 0 if and only if the key is found.